BouleJaune/dots-files/README.md

 - grip (md viewer)

 Language servers to install system wide :
-``'clangd', 'rust_analyzer', 'pylsp','tsserver', 'lua_ls'``
+``'clangd', 'rust_analyzer', 'pylsp','tsserver', 'lua_ls', 'nil'``

 Use : [https://wiki.archlinux.org/title/Language_Server_Protocol] to know which package needs to be installed.
+Except for nil which is not on the link.